 We are approaching one of the biggest shopping weekends of the year.
-Nearly 140 million people plan to shop over the four-day Thanksgiving weekend according to the National Retail Federation.
-Last year, the average shopper spent $423 over the Thanksgiving weekend.
+Nearly 136 million people plan to shop over the four-day Thanksgiving weekend according to the National Retail Federation.
+Consumers are projected to spend an average of $805 during the Christmas holidays in 2015.

 Here are ten tips to make this an affordable holiday season: